srpkdyy/glcd/README.md

-# glcd_lib
+# explain
-Arduino用GraphicLCD用のライブラリです。
+This is a library for Graphic LCD with Arduino UNO.

-## 環境
+## enviroment
 - Arduino UNO ATMega328P
 - GraphicLCD　SG12864ASLB-GB-G01

-## 使い方
+## usage
-このリポジトリをCloneしていただければ、そのまま使えます。
-基本的に `lcdlib.h` に記述してある関数を使ってください。
-リファレンスは後々作成いたします。
+git clone this repository.
+please use some function in `lcdlib.h`.